top of page

 Dead bug exercise.

-• Slowly lower opposite arm + leg while maintaining a gently anchored low back
+• Slowly lower the opposite arm and leg while maintaining a gently anchored low back.

-Progression: Squeeze a pillow or yoga block between hand and knee
+Progression: Squeeze a pillow or yoga block between your hand and knee.

 3. Bird Dog

-This move builds coordination between your torso and glutes while resisting rotation and provides a massive win for back health.
+This move builds coordination between your torso and glutes while resisting rotation.
+It provides a massive win for back health.

 Bird dog exercise.